 1. Zero in on your customer segments.

-When you’re fighting for the time and attention of busy families, you must cut through the noise by targeting specific groups of your audience.
+When you’re fighting for busy families’ time and attention, you must cut through the noise by targeting specific groups of your audience.
 If your customer database can separate moms, dads, and kids, you’ll be able to better tailor messages in your marketing channels.

 2. Create targeted promotional offers.